nanopb/nanopb/docs/concepts.rst

 ===============
 When a field has dynamic length, nanopb cannot statically allocate storage for it.
 Instead, it allows you to handle the field in whatever way you want, using a callback function.

-The `pb_callback_t`_ structure contains a function pointer and a *void* pointer you can use for passing data to the callback.
+The `pb_callback_t`_ structure contains a function pointer and a *void* pointer called *arg* you can use for passing data to the callback.
 If the function pointer is NULL, the field will be skipped.
+A pointer to the *arg* is passed to the function, so that it can modify it and retrieve the value.

 The actual behavior of the callback function is different in encoding and decoding modes.
+In encoding mode, the callback is called once and should write out everything, including field tags.
+In decoding mode, the callback is called repeatedly for every data item.

 .. _`pb_callback_t`: reference.html#pb-callback-t